 How to Make Stuffed Onions

-The most important part of this stuffed onions recipe is that the onions are softened well.
-Soft onions ensure that once the filling is added they can be easily wrapped and the filling does not leak out.
-From there, everything cooks in unison easily—there is no need to precook the rice.
-Add raw rice to the filling and it will cook just fine.
+When it comes to making stuffed onions, the key to success is making sure the onions are softened.
+Soft onions ensure that once the filling is added, you can easily wrap and fill them so that the filling won’t leak out.
+From there, everything cooks in together—there is no need to precook the rice.
+Add raw rice to the filling, and it will cook just fine.

 Soften the Onions and Make the Filling